-If you have a temporary event like an explosion, you do not need a replicated state for this.
+If you have a temporary event like an explosion, you don't need a replicated state for this.
 It would not make sense.
 You would have an "unexploded" state that would need to be synced everytime a new player connected?
 From a design perspective, you might not want to represent these events as state.

-An explosion could use an
+An explosion can use an